ChangLab/ATAC_mito_sc/README.md

 output="/home/jinxu/develop/ATAC_mito_sc/example/output"
 project_name="test"
 ```
+2) Before running the pipeliine, sample sheet which  contians

+	1. Sample ID

+	2. Path to Read1

+	3. Path to Read2

+	4. Project name (such as cell type etc.)

+    need to be generated first.

+The pipeline include a perl script to generate the sample sheet, if the fastq files was named by barcode ( 13-TAAGGCGA-GCGATCTA\* ) or ended with  "R?\_fastq.gz"

-2) The pipeline will take all the files from input folder and make sample list
+The script will take all the files from input folder and make sample list

 ```
-0_Make_SampleTable   $input  $project_name  sample.csv
+0_Make_SampleTable   $input  $project_name  sample.csv  [barcode|trim]

 ```
 3) The pipeline will process each samples through the core pipeline, which align read to genome, filter genome /mito reads, remove duplicates,SNP calling and etc.